 We have been doing this procedure at the Glendowie-St.Heliers Veterinary Clinic for many years now.

 A Tibial Plateau Levelling Osteotomy [TPLO] is a procedure to correct a rupture of the cranial cruciate ligament in the knee of dogs.
 We have done over 200 of these procedures and the success rate of this surgery is extremely high.
-There are now a number of so-called “tibial plateau levelling procedures” done, all of which have their own abbreviations: TTA, TTO and TPLO.
-Whilst it is tempting to think one must be better than the other, the end result from all of these procedures is very similar and result in good outcomes.
+There are now a number of so-called “tibial plateau leveling procedures” done, all of which have their own abbreviations: TTA, TTO and TPLO.
+Whilst it is tempting to think one must be better than the other, the end result from all of these procedures is very similar and all achieve good outcomes.
 The technique chosen is simply the one the surgeon is best equipped and qualified to perform.
 The TPLO however, is accepted as the gold standard.

 The cranial cruciate ligament is the principle stabilising ligament of the knee [note: the knee is also called the “stifle” in animals]